Daud94/E-commerce/README.md

 ## Objectives
 * Implement a secure and maintainable e-commerce API with role-based access control.
 * Allow users to register, manage their products, and view approved products.
+* Suspended users shouldn't be allowed to log in.
 * Empower admins to manage users, approve/disapprove products, and access a dedicated user management panel.
 * Provide comprehensive API documentation using Swagger.
+* Query optimization through pagination and caching.

 ## Features
 - Authentication Endpoint: